I have been exploring Nashville for just under three months now, lending my own moments to the narrative of the city.

 The spaces I am drawn to are mostly open, splashed with remnants of 1950s Americana, industrial design and caffeine.
 They are throwbacks to images described in a Kerouac novel, carved out with their unique individual look and feel.

-imogene willie is a converted petrol station doused with antique online casino motorcycles and a weathered leather couch.
+imogene willie is a converted petrol station doused with antique motorcycles and a weathered leather couch.
 The designs speak to rustic Americana, constructed and handmade in-house, each pair custom made to fit the individual human figure.

 Barista Parlor is a warehouse space that has been gutted.
 The roll up doors still operate in the summer, the concrete floor has been sanded (the cracks still apparent) and the the walls covered with worn American flags and mounted deer heads.
 With long wooden planks acting as tables, Barista Parolor was not built for customers to sit en masse over a Sunday brunch.
 They also adhere to the conventions of Williamsburg coffee, more commonly known as known as the 6oz Stumptown flat white.